angelaxi/nets213Project/README.md

 3. After you have labeled all 9 faces, please move on to the next task.
 # Documentation
-Refer to README.md in docs directory for documentation on the files in various directories
+Refer to README.md in docs directory for documentation on the files in various directories Refer to README.md in src directory for information on how to run code